 The US is currently at a critical turning point and its policy decision on human genome modification will carry a very significant future scientific and commercial legacy.
 So far, this issue has sat within wide-ranging federal spending bills.
 In determining future law and policy on this issue, it is important that the US adopts a careful and considered approach.
 If there is to be a more liberal approach to policy, will this be supported by a co-ordinated legal framework?
 There has recently been much debate about abortion law and policy in the US and it would seem much less debate around human genome modification.
 The debate around genetics is set to intensify in the years ahead and let us hope more time is dedicated to this in the US and across the world sooner rather than later.

-If you would like to discuss your situation or you require specialist advice about fertility and family law and policy please contact me by email firstname.lastname@example.org or by telephone +44 (0)20 7965 8399.
+Need an expert fertility lawyer?
+If you would like to discuss your situation or you require specialist advice about fertility and family law and policy please contact Louisa Ghevaert by email email@example.com or by telephone +44 (0)20 7965 8399.